Auto Insurance For Seniors

 In some states, there is an automatic discount on insurance for those who have reached a certain age.
 In other states, the discount can only be applied if an approved driver’s course is successfully completed.
 There are other discounts that the senior driver might be qualified for, including:

 - Multi-car or multi-policy discounts or bundled savings, where you buy your home, car, and life insurance from a single provider.
+There is also a multi-car discount that some insurance companies offer.

-- Paid in full discounts by paying your policy in full at the time of renewal saves time and money for the insurance company and for you.
+- Paid in full discounts by paying your insurance policy in full at the time of renewal saves time and money for the insurance company and for you.

 - Taking a driver’s course even if you are not required to do so.
+A driving course discount is an efficient way to save on your insurance quote.

 Non-Standard Insurance Policies for Senior Drivers